Celine Read, Santo Domingo, Dominican Republic - tibia and ankle

 My mom had been telling me about the plan of going to the US to verify if everything that had been done right.
 We researched everything about HSS; how it was ranked number 1 in orthopedics and had the best people to treat me.
 Dr. Austin Fragomen was the physician who took over my case.
 As soon as I went to the hospital, the kindness of everyone lessened the fright I felt as a teenager, away from everything I had before.
 I can definitely say you'll always be in the safest hands as soon as you come in contact with the hospital.
 I have to admit, when I went to my first appointment and was told "this has to be done again," I knew it was going to be a long ride.
 However, words of relief were told to me by the PA.
 "We always win," they said.
 And so we did.

 After one month at the hospital, the previous external fixator was removed and they applied frames to hold my bones together.
 I got a bone graft, a skin graft (part of my skin was damaged as a consequence of the swelling), tibia and ankle surgery.
 I thank God every day for teaching me so much at such a young age, and for putting me in the hands of the best people in the world that could manage this tragic case.
+I will never be able to thank Dr. Fragomen enough for saving my leg.
+The people who work at this hospital are people that actually leave foot prints in your heart forever.
+I highly recommend HSS for any kind of orthopedic trauma case and I guarantee you'll be as thankful as I am.

 It's a huge thing that now, mid-September, I am walking as I walked before the accident.
-Being an 18 year old starting a career you love, enjoying everyday as much as you can, and having all that taken away by a short moment isn't easy.
+Being an 18-year-old starting a career you love, enjoying everyday as much as you can, and having all that taken away by a short moment isn't easy.
 I know I have a great future ahead of me, thanks to all of these great people at HSS.